AUSTIN — On Sept. 16, two local psychologists and their patient recruiter were sentenced for Health Care fraud-related offenses.

-AUSTIN — A federal jury on Monday convicted two Austin-area psychologists on numerous charges after a fraud investigation at their establishment, Psychological A.R.T.S., P.C.
+The duo was convicted by a federal jury on Oct.
+29 on numerous charges after a fraud investigation at their establishment, Psychological A.R.T.S., P.C.

-After a three-week-long trial, the jury convicted Dr. William Joseph Dubin, 73, and his son, Dr. David Fox Dubin, 33.
+The jury convicted the Dubins after a three-week trial.
 William was found guilty of one count of conspiracy to pay and receive health care kickbacks, and two counts of offering to pay and paying illegal kickback, while his son was found guilty of one count of conspiracy to commit health care fraud, one count of health care fraud and aiding and abetting health care fraud, and one count of aggravated identity theft.

-Prior to Monday, a third defendant, 68-year-old Glen Elwood McKenzie Jr. of Cedar Park, Texas, pleaded guilty to one count of conspiracy to violate the federal anti-kickback law and one count of receiving an illegal kickback.
+Prior to Oct.
+29, McKenzie pleaded guilty to one count of conspiracy to violate the federal anti-kickback law and one count of receiving an illegal kickback.
 McKenzie was the president of the board of directors of an emergency shelter house about 80 miles from Austin that provided temporary shelter or crisis intervention and mental health services to children ages five to 17 who had been removed from their homes by the Texas Department of Family and Protective Services.

-Based on evidence provided during the trial, Dr. William Dubin paid McKenzie to refer children to Psychological A.R.T.S. for mental health services, which were billed to the Medicaid program.
-Upon payment for those services, William paid him a 10 percent kickback from the money paid to his facility.
+Based on evidence provided during the trial, William paid McKenzie to refer children to Psychological A.R.T.S. for mental health services, which were billed to the Medicaid program.
+Upon payment for those services, William paid him a 10% kickback from the money paid to his facility.